elastic/elasticsearch-hadoop/README.md

 # Building from source

 ElasticSearch Hadoop uses [Gradle][] for its build system and it is not required to have it installed on your machine.

-To create a distributable jar, run `gradlew -x test build` from the command line; once completed you will find the jar in build\libs.
+To create a distributable jar, run `gradlew -x test build` from the command line; once completed you will find the jar in `build\libs`.